|

 1984 |

-"Innovations in Housing", Citation.
-PA award, American Plywood
+Housing", Citation.
+PA

-Association, and Better Homes and Gardens. |
+award, American Plywood Association, and Better Homes and Gardens. |

 |